microsoft/vcpkg/docs/commands/common-options.md

 Specify the host [architecture triplet][triplets].

-If unset, defaults to the `VCPKG_DEFAULT_HOST_TRIPLET` environment variable.
-If that is unset, it is deduced based on the host architecture and operating system.
+Defaults to the `VCPKG_DEFAULT_HOST_TRIPLET` environment variable.
+If that is unset, deduced based on the host architecture and operating system.

 <a name="overlay-ports"></a>

 ## `--overlay-ports=<path>`

-Specify a directory to be considered for [overlay ports](../specifications/ports-overlay.md).
+Specifies a directory containing [overlay ports](../specifications/ports-overlay.md).

 This option can be specified multiple times; ports will resolve to the first match.